 Object Storage is a regional service and is not tied to any specific compute instance.
 You can access data from anywhere inside or outside the context of the Oracle Cloud Infrastructure, as long you have internet connectivity and can access one of the Object Storage endpoints.
 Authorization and resource limits are discussed later in this topic.

 Object Storage also supports private access from Oracle Cloud Infrastructure resources in a VCN through a service gateway.
 A service gateway allows connectivity to the Object Storage public endpoints from private IP addresses in private subnets.
 For example, you can back up DB systems to an Object Storage bucket over the Oracle Cloud Infrastructure backbone instead of over the internet.
 You can optionally use IAM policies to control which VCNs or ranges of IP addresses can access Object Storage.
-See Access to Object Storage: Service Gateway for details.
+See Access to Oracle Services: Service Gateway for details.

 The following list summarizes some of the ways that you can use Object Storage.

 - big data/Hadoop support